aatoaa/wee-three/README.md

 # Wee Three

-WeeThree is a gallery app where you can browse 3D objects with different environmental setups.
+Wee Three is a gallery app where you can browse 3D objects with different environmental setups.

 ### Installing